LarisantosIT/osTicket-Installation/README.md

 You have now successfully installed osTicket!

-In order to keep osTicket runnning smoothly you have to delte some files and set permissions
+In order to keep osTicket runnning smoothly you have to delete some files and set permissions

 Delete: C:\inetpub\wwwroot\osTicket\setup